mandober/rust-debrief/theory/memory/word.md

 # Word

-Word is the fixed-sized unit of data used by a particular processor design.
-The word size (or width or length) is the number of bits that make up the word: in x86 it is 32 bits, in x86_64 it is 64 bits.
+Word is the fixed-sized unit of data used by a particular CPU architecture.
+The word size (width, length) is the number of bits in word.

 The size of a word influences many aspects of computing:
-- the majority of the registers in a processor are usually word-sized.
+- the size of the majority of CPU registers is a word.
-- the largest piece of data that can be transferred to and from the working memory in a single operation is a word.
+- the size of the largest chunk of data that can be transferred to and from the memory in a single operation is a word.
 - the largest possible address size, used to designate a location in memory, is typically a word.
-- the word size is also the unit of address resolution.
+- unit of address resolution is frequently a word.

+In x86 architecture it is 32 bits, in x86_64 it is 64 bits.

 The memory model of an architecture is strongly influenced by the word size.
 In particular, the resolution of a memory address, that is, the smallest unit that can be designated by an address, has often been chosen to be the word.
-In x86 architecture the smallest addressable unit is a byte and the word is 4 bytes, increasing to 8 bytes with the x64 extension.

 Different amounts of memory are used to store data values with different degrees of precision.
 The commonly used sizes are usually a power of two multiple of the unit of address resolution (byte or word).